paulzeitz/paulzeitz.github.io/Momath.md

 <h3> Exhibit Tangents, March 16 and 23, 2022 ("Calculus Corner," parts I and II)</h3>

 * The single best resource for Tracks of Galileo is the wonderful [video interview](https://www.youtube.com/watch?v=Cld0p3a43fU) that 3Blue1Brown made with Momath's own Steve Strogatz.
+* My Geogebra file that demonstrated Mark Levi's proof of the cycloid equation is [here](https://www.geogebra.org/classic/ueaxvvdz).
 * To use **Processing**, go to the Processing [website](https://processing.org) to download their software
   * [Here](momathFiles/descent_220311.pde) is my brachistochrone processing file.
 *